-The Nonpoint Source Task Force will meet December 6, 2021 in the Matthew Training Center of the Joe Foss Building to consider Section 319 funding applications.
+The Nonpoint Source Task Force will meet December 6, 2022 in the Matthew Training Center of the Joe Foss Building to consider Section 319 funding applications.
 The meeting will also be livestreamed.
 The Board of Water and Natural Resources will meet at a later date to consider the Nonpoint Source Task Force's Section 319 funding recommendations.
 The Board's recommendations will then be submitted to the U.S. Environmental Protection Agency for review and approval before grant funds are awarded.
 Links below lead to project summaries and funding recommendations.
 Links in the project summaries lead to the project's funding application in Adobe Acrobat (pdf) format.

-319 Grant Request: $1,364,000
+319 Grant Request: $759,500

-319 Grant Request: $123,000
+319 Grant Request: $350,000

-The goal of this two-year project is to improve water quality through planning and implementation of soil health agricultural best management practices (BMPs) and outreach to producers in selected 303(d) listed water bodies in South Dakota.
+The goal of this three-year project is to improve water quality through planning and implementation of soil health agricultural best management practices (BMPs) and outreach to producers in selected 303(d) listed water bodies in South Dakota.
 Implementing and promoting best management practices in the watershed that reduce sediment loading and prevent bacterial contamination working to attain total maximum daily loads (TMDLs) developed for the rivers, tributaries and lakes and meet the designated beneficial uses.
 Outreach will include planning and holding workshops and field demonstration tours to educate and inform producers of ways to manage land to reduce runoff and improve nutrient cycling which will ultimately improve water quality.
-The project will also provide information and education to local landowners and the general public to provide a better understanding of water quality and its relationship to soil health benefits.
+The project will also provide information and education to local landowners and the public to provide a better understanding of water quality and its relationship to soil health benefits.

-319 Grant Request: $1,151,000
+319 Grant Request: $830,000